yanhan-si/Disaster-Response-Pipelines/README.md

 *models/train_classifier.py -- a machine learning pipeline

 *app/run.py -- a Flask web app

-### Overview

-In this project, I built a data pipeline to prepare the message data from major natural disasters around the world and a machine learning pipeline to categorize emergency text messages based on the need communicated by the sender.
-Finally, this disaster response pipeline was deployed through a Flask web app.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.